BU-Spark/ds-councilor-mejia-city-services/fall22-team-5/deliverables/deliverable1/answers.md

 	- How do business licenses compare by different "Doing Business As" names in different cities?
 Do certain businesses dominate certain cities?
 	- How do opening and closing times compare across different cities?
 Does that impact the number of businesses in that area?
 	- How are businesses distributed by license category or type?
-	- Look further into Cannabis dataset: map out different application statuses, and the split of facilities seeking Boston Equity Program and where they are respectively located, map out different types of Marijuana Licenses.
+	- Look further into Cannabis dataset: map out different application statuses, and the split of facilities seeking Boston Equity Program and where they arre respectively located, map out different types of Marijuana Licenses.

 - Based on capital budget analysis by categories, we found Boston City spent tremendous amount on education and public work.
 - Based on community, Charlestown seems to be benefit heavily from it for public work and education.
 Other than Charlestown, Chinatown and Downtown areas gain a lot of city fundings.
 Anf fundings dramatically decreases for other communities especially rural areas.